VARUNPA123/EXP.NO.1-EXPERIMENTAL-VERIFICATION-OF-VARIOUS-TYPES-OF-SAMPLING-TECHNIQUES/README.md

 ## OUTPUT GRAPHS

 ## RESULT
-Thus the sapmpling and reconstruction of the given input signal is done using different types of sampling techniques.
+Thus the sampling and reconstruction of the given input signal is done using different types of sampling techniques.